marklangbehn/pbase-rpm-installer/README.md

 Installing and configuring a Linux server can be challenging.
-PBase-Foundation is a set of configurable RPM installers that provide a foundation for servers and desktops that work consistently across several versions of the Red Hat Enterprise Linux and CentOS operating system family.
+PBase-Foundation is a set of configurable RPM installers that provide a foundation for servers and desktops that work consistently across several versions of the operating system family based on Red Hat Enterprise Linux (EL), such as CentOS, Alma Linux, Rocky Linux and Oracle Linux.
 Several application stack installers are provided using these RPM components.

 ## Our Almost Famous 4-Minute Installation